Low-Fee NZ Index Funds

 |

 Our top index fund list offers diversity and low fees, and include both local and overseas opportunities.
 Please note, this list is journalistic in nature and only highlights low-fee options and does not endorse the providers, nor does it constitute financial advice.
 The funds below are largely growth-focused investing in New Zealand and/or overseas and are seen as long-term investments that carry a varying degree of risk.
+These are examples of PIE funds, not recommendations, with no guarantee of future results.

 Popular low-fee options include:

 Our top index fund list offers diversity and low fees, and include both local and overseas opportunities.
 Please note, this list is journalistic in nature and only highlights low-fee options and does not endorse the providers, nor does it constitute financial advice.
 The funds below are largely growth-focused investing in New Zealand and/or overseas and are seen as long-term investments that carry a varying degree of risk.
+These are examples of PIE funds, not recommendations, with no guarantee of future results.

 Popular low-fee options include: